jacksonlianlian/dfxlabs.github.io/docs/Getting Started.md

 * Request Parameters can be sent in any order.

-###  Access Restrictions

-* If any rate limit is violated, a `429` error code will be returned

-* Upon receiving `429` error code, please take precautionary steps to cease sending requests.
-API abuse is strictly prohibited

-* It is recommended to use Websocket API to obtain corresponding real-time data as much as possible to reduce the traffic of access restrictions caused by frequent API requests.

 ###  API-KEY Management

-* Users have to log in the exchange website and apply for an API-KEY, please make sure to remember the following information when creating an API key:
+* Users must log in to the exchange website and apply for an API key.
+Please ensure you remember the following information when creating an API key:

 * **EXCHANGE-API-KEY**: API access key
 * **Public Key**: The key used for signature authentication encryption, Uploaded by users themselves (visible to the application only)